If you’re planning a trip to Stockholm, you might have already seen adverts for the Stockholm Pass – also known as the Go City All-Inclusive Pass.

 Wait up!
 What is the Stockholm Pass?

-Once you scan the Stockholm Pass at the first attraction, the time remaining on the card starts running down automatically.
-There is also a mobile version which is even simpler to use.
+Once you scan the Stockholm Pass at the first attraction, the time remaining on your pass starts running down automatically.

 What’s included with the pass?